muratk3n/thirdwave/en/tweets/2019/week38.md

 ---

 Most planet systems are coplanar, so 1st you get on nearest planet system's plane.
-Then maybe the galaxy manual says starboard facing first planet's rotation.. is up? :D
+Then maybe the galaxy manual says right-hand rule on starboard facing first planet's rotation.. is up? :D

 I am a problem solver.